tessercat/stack-deploy/README.md

-# Debian 10 stack
+# Debian stack

 This repo contains
 Ansible playbooks and roles
-to deploy a generally useful stack on an IPv4/IPv6 Debian 10 host that includes:
+to deploy a generally useful stack on an IPv4/IPv6 Debian-based host that includes:

 - Mailer config.